OUR AUTISM & ADHD SERVICES

 - GPs are not able to refer into services that sit outside their local commissioning arrangements

-Your GP practice can confirm which ICB they belong to and which providers are availble.
+Your GP practice can confirm which ICB they belong to and which providers are available.

 How local NHS pathways differ from Right to Choose